-In Section 3, in the framework of Lipschitz potentials, we begin with the general convergence result of the diffusive solutions $(\rho^{\varepsilon}){\varepsilon>0}$ towards a solution ρ to the inviscid problem (1.2) for well-prepared initial data.
-We then relax some of our assumptions on the initial data and focus on λ -convex potentials, for which we prove that convergence still holds for arbitrary initial data $(\rho_0^{\varepsilon}){\varepsilon>0}$ converging towards ρ^{ini} .
-We then prove that convergence occurs at rate $O(\sqrt{\varepsilon})$ in Wasserstein distance.
-We give, in addition, an alternate proof based on the convergence estimates of an upwind-type scheme for the inviscid problem due to the first author with Delarue and Vauchelet [14, 13].

-In Section 4, we show that convergence (without convergence rate) still holds, up to an extraction, for repulsive potentials that behave like W(x) = -|x|.
+- In Section 3, in the framework of Lipschitz potentials, we begin with the general convergence result of the diffusive solutions $(\rho^{\varepsilon}){\varepsilon>0}$ towards a solution ρ to the inviscid problem (1.2) for well-prepared initial data.
+We then relax some of our assumptions on the initial data and focus on λ -convex potentials, for which we prove that convergence still holds for arbitrary initial data $(\rho_0^{\varepsilon}){\varepsilon>0}$ converging towards ρ^{ini} . - We then prove that convergence occurs at rate $O(\sqrt{\varepsilon})$ in Wasserstein distance.
+This is done with two different methods.
+The first relies on differentiating in time the distance W_2 between two smooth solutions and exploits the previously proven unquantified convergence.
+The second is based on the convergence estimates of an upwind-type scheme for the inviscid problem due to the first author with Delarue and Vauchelet [14, 13]. - Later, in Section 4, we show that convergence (without convergence rate) still holds, up to an extraction, for repulsive potentials that behave like W(x) = -|x|.
 The idea is to estimate, as in the λ -convex case, the distance between solutions associated with smoothed out initial data and solutions associated with a fixed initial datum ρ^{ini} .
 This is done by differentiating the Wasserstein distance between solutions and proving appropriate estimates on the aggregation velocity field using an additional integrability assumption on $\nabla^2 W$.

 Section 5 is devoted to the study of the stationary problem and, in particular, we provide higher convergence rates for the viscous steady states towards the unique steady state of the aggregation equation, that is, up to translations, the Dirac mass, when the interaction potential satisfies the key assumption (A4-1) but is not necessarily Lipschitz continuous.
 Under assumption (A4-p) for an arbitrary $p \ge 1$, estimates are also obtained and proved to be sharp for p = 2.

 We eventually illustrate our convergence results in Section 6 and observe all the proven convergence rates.

 Acknowledgments: The authors are indebted to Benoît Fabrèges for crucial help with the numerical code.
-FS acknowledges the support of the Lagrange Mathematics and Computation Research Center project on Optimal Transportation.
+FS acknowledges the support of the Lagrange Mathematics and Computation